sc-mitton/Ledget/README.md

 ## Handling access to the service

-When the react app is mounted
+When the react app is mounted:

 1. there is a private route which will redirect any requests that have no session to the login page.